Right-wing paramilitarism in Colombia: 2003–2006 demobilization process

 On May 18, 2006, the Constitutional Court of Colombia reviewed Law 975 of 2005, modifying and striking down several of its original articles and correcting some of the problems critics had identified.
 The revision requires full confessions, turning over illegally acquired assets, provides that reduced sentences may be revoked for lying and removes time limits on investigations.
 The Court also ruled against the option for paramilitaries to serve their sentences outside of prison or to deduct time spent during negotiations.

 In 2007 and 2008, paramilitary commanders provided useful information to prosecutors about their activities and associates.
 However, of some 1,800 individuals who began confessing their crimes to prosecutors in 2005, just 5 had completed their hearings by 2009.
 A limited number of assets worth an estimated US$5 million had been surrendered to the official reparations fund, but procedures for the return of stolen land to its original owners remained stagnant and paramilitary leaders extradited to the United States mostly ceased collaborations with authorities.

 Serious flaws during the demobilization phase, such as the Colombian government's failure to interrogate and verify the identities of those involved in the process, allowed many paramilitaries to remain active, form new successor groups, and continue to engage in human rights violations.

 In September 2006, Amnesty International said:

 In February 2010, Human Rights Watch said:

-A 2010 United Nations report stated that:
+A 2010 United Nations report stated:

-A December 2014 International Crisis Group report stated that:
+A December 2014 International Crisis Group report stated: